 "The opportunities through the PRP allowed me to explore a new area of research, learning how to analyze and interpret fMRI data.
 While I had a strong background in statistics (through my PhD in epidemiology), the protected time and strong mentorship facilitated my development as a neuroimaging researcher during my residency and child fellowship."

-Heather Joseph, DO (PRP participant 2013-2016) conducted research on familial transmission of ADHD and paternal parenting styles, mentored by Brooke Molina, PhD.
-Currently, she is a postdoctoral scholar supported by the Innovative Methods in Pathogenesis and Child Treatment Training grant, and an attending on the Behavioral Health Consult service at CHP.
-She was the Klingenstein Third Generation Foundation Fellowship in ADHD recipient for 2017 and has submitted a K23 award application.
+Heather Joseph, DO participated in the PRP from 2013 to 2016 and conducted research on familial transmission of ADHD and paternal parenting styles, mentored by Brooke Molina, PhD.
+She then held a postdoctoral appointment, supported by the Innovative Methods in Pathogenesis and Child Treatment Training grant.
+She was was appointed an Assistant Professor of Psychiatry in 2019 and an attending on the Behavioral Health Consult service at Children's Hospital of Pittsburgh.
+She was the Klingenstein Third Generation Foundation Fellowship in ADHD recipient for 2017 and has submitted a K23 career development award application.

 "The PRP has the flexibility and support to meet the needs of trainees at all levels of research experience.
 This includes individuals who first explore a research career upon starting residency, like I did.
 I have benefited from the strong research infrastructure here, and had the opportunity to take courses through the Institute for Clinical Research and Education (ICRE) during residency.
 Soon I will graduate from the ICRE Certificate Program."

 Joseph HM, Kennedy TM, Gnagy E, Pelham W, Perlman S, Molina BGS.
 Fathers with Childhood ADHD, Parenting, and their Young Children's Behavior: Offspring of the Pittsburgh ADHD Longitudinal Study (PALS).
 Child Psychiatry and Human Development, 2019: 50(1): 35–44.